by Rebecca Holland

 We walked through several.
 Make sure to try Serra de Estrela, a famous, creamy cheese made with thistle.

-At TimeOut Market we had duck croquettes and a pork dish at Cozinha da Felicidade, which might have been the best meal in Lisbon.
+At TimeOut Market we had duck croquettes and a pork dish at Cozinha da Felicidade, which might have been the best dish we had in Lisbon.

 One thing I loved about Lisbon was the amount of green space, and how almost every park had a small bar with outdoor seating.
 Great for refueling during long days exploring.